Kevogich/Game-Of-Thrones/README.md

 This repo contains a dataset of the battles in the War of the Five Kings from George R.R.
 Martin's A Song Of Ice And Fire series.

-This small side project came about because I outside [of] [regular](http://crisis.net) [projects](http://ushahidi.com) I have been looking for a small-n dataset to use as a data science teaching tool.
+This small side project came about because outside [of] [Crisis.net](http://crisis.net)  [Ushahidi.com](http://ushahidi.com) I have been looking for a small-n dataset to use as a data science teaching tool.
 While "non-fiction" datasets are, frankly, more interesting, they also come with the mess, complications, and grey-areas associated with the real world.
 On the other end of the spectrum, randomly generated datasets can be difficult to use as a teaching tool because their outputs (e.g. visualizations or analyses) are meaningless.
 So, instead of generating a dataset from random-values, the George R.R.
 Martin series provides ample source material to create a dataset that is both fictional and with (for anyone that has read the series) built-in context.
 Also, I had a few hours to kill in an airport.

 [Here is an exploratory analysis of the dataset on nbviewer](http://nbviewer.ipython.org/github/chrisalbon/war_of_the_five_kings_dataset/blob/master/exploratory_analysis.ipynb)